INTERDISCIPLINARY STUDIES, LIBERAL ARTS

 The Interdisciplinary Studies in Liberal Arts Major (IDSL) degree is intended for students who have a clearly defined educational goal that is best met by integrating multiple disciplines.

 The flexibility offered by this program should be aimed at accomplishing unique and specifically defined sets of learning goals.
 Students must submit an application for admission to the IDSL program.
-Applications are available in the College of Humanities and Behavioral Sciences Advising Center.
+Applications are available in the College of Humanities and Behavioral Sciences Advising Center and in a PDF on Admissions Page.

 In their application for admission to the IDSL program, students must complete an essay explaining why they want to enter the IDSL program by noting their educational and career goals and discussing why their goals are best met by the Interdisciplinary Studies in Liberal Arts major.